.png)

 -

-Crisis Triage provided for immediate post-deployment service members, at Standing Rock for water protectors, in Charlottesville for local organizers immediately post August 12, 2017.
+Crisis Triage provided for immediate post-deployment service members, at Standing Rock for water protectors, in Charlottesville, Louisville and beyond.

 -